Great-Sun-Group/credex-core/docs/deploy/deployers_guide.md

 ## Terraform Workspaces

-We use Terraform workspaces consistently across all workflows to manage different environments (development, staging, production).
-This approach allows for management of environment-specific resources and configurations.
-Each workflow selects or creates a new Terraform workspace based on the current environment, ensuring that each environment has its own isolated set of resources managed by Terraform.
+We use Terraform workspaces consistently across all workflows to manage different environments (development, staging, production) and components (connectors, databases, app).
+This approach allows for management of environment-specific and component-specific resources and configurations.
+Each workflow selects or creates a new Terraform workspace based on the current environment and component, ensuring that each environment and component has its own isolated set of resources managed by Terraform.

 ## Neo4j in credex-core